krvoje/clockking/README.md

 in mind when using the app, and approach it lightheartedly as I did, as a tool to have fun with, that's also useful.
 Issues, comments, and suggestions are welcome.

+# Quickstart

+To start the program, just run:

+`cargo run --release`

+If you do not have the Rust toolchain installed, [check the installation instructions](https://www.rust-lang.org/learn/get-started).

 # Functionality

 ## Clock entries list